Meezar-Alali/CD-CI-Project/README.md

 From now on every change to your code will trigger the CI/CD pipeline and update your webapp accordingly:

+## Future Enhancements

+- Branching strategy; Having multiple branches to support the development process and to have different states of the project, and a clean brach for releases to production.

+-  I need more feed back to devlope the web app depending on user experience
+-  More  packages version improvment and to be update

 ## Demo